lsst-dm/dmtn-213/index.rst

 We are expecting to use Rucio to transfer data (raw, some intermediate, and published data products) from location to location.

-We are writing a component that monitors Rucio to determine when a replica of a dataset has been created and automatically ingests that dataset into a local Butler.
+We are writing a Replica Monitor service that monitors Rucio to determine when a replica of a dataset has been created and automatically ingests that dataset into a local Butler.
-Note that for this replica monitor to work, there must be sufficient metadata information either within the replicated file or replicated alongside to allow Butler ingest.
+Note that for this Replica Monitor to work, there must be sufficient metadata information either within the replicated file, replicated alongside, or perhaps registered as Rucio file metadata to allow Butler ingest.
 This metadata includes the Butler dataset type, dataId dimension values, and collection name.
 It also includes any provenance metadata pertaining to the dataset.